-Your skills are undoubtedly impressive, but recruiters need you to go a step further and give examples of how you used them on the job.
+Your skills are undoubtedly impressive, but recruiters need you to go a step further and give examples of how you used them to generate leads.
 If you have limited experience in sales but hit some great milestones in a different field, find a way to connect them.

-If you used MS Word in a previous role, you can still spin it to your advantage knowing that it’ll come in handy in your entry level sales role, too.
+If you used MS Word in a previous role, you can still spin it to your advantage knowing it’ll come in handy in your entry-level sales role, too.
 With creativity, you can find relevance in most experiences.

 And sometimes the real kicker lies in the impact your work had, rather than in the job title itself.
-So, you’ll want to measure and emphasize the impact you had with quantifiable metrics.
+So, you’ll want to measure and emphasize the impact you had with quantifiable metrics like profit increases or positive ratings.
 Pull in that data!